solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 # Related Work

 In this section I will explain some of the existing work that has been done on point cloud processing and point cloud generation.
 To better understand why some of the papers presented are able to produce high-quality results I will introduce a set of metrics to (informally) evaluate the quality of a completed point cloud.
-Those metrics will also help us understand how the paper presented here achieves high-quality point clouds.
-Those metrics are:
+For each metric I will present an image of the input shape, a predicted shape which failed to adhere to the metric and the ground truth shape which follows the metric.
+The qualities of point cloud described here will also help us understand how the paper presented here achieves high-quality point clouds.

 ### 1. Smooth surfaces
 The completed shape should have continous and smooth surfaces.